What Is Turner Syndrome?

 Turner syndrome happens when a female is missing certain genes that are normally on the X chromosome.
 (Females have two X chromosomes.
 Males have an X and a Y).

 Some girls with Turner are actually missing a whole copy of the X chromosome.
 For others, just part of one containing the particular set of genes is missing.
+The different ways genes can be affected include:

 Research has found that almost 99% of babies missing the chromosome are miscarried.
 But about 1% of the time, these babies are born, and they have the syndrome.